 · First, there must be an active EBT card.

-· Second, the recipient must enter a PIN on the Xerox PIN device or PIN using the IVR script.
+· Second, the recipient must enter a PIN on the Conduent PIN device or PIN using the IVR script.

 · Third, the authorized benefits are posted to the EBT account.